aa10402tw/cpp_review/_QuestionReview/README.md

 }
 ```
 **What is the output of the following program?** <br/>
-Ans: 65, as the union variables share common memory for all its elements, x gets ‘A’ whose ASCII value is 65 and is printed.
+Ans: 65, as the union variables share common memory for all its elements, x gets ‘A’ whose ASCII value is 65 and is printed.<br/>

 **Choose the respective delete operator usage for the expression ‘ptr=new int[100]’.** <br/>
-Ans: delete[] ptr;
+Ans: delete[] ptr;<br/>

 **Runtime polymorphism is done using.** <br/>
 Ans: Virtual functions gives the ability to override the functionality of base class into the derived class.
-Hence achieving dynamic/runtime polymorphism.
+Hence achieving dynamic/runtime polymorphism.<br/>

 **Which of the following approach is adapted by C++?** <br/>
 Ans: Object oriented language such as C++/java/python uses **bottom up approach** where each object is identified first.